jdboris/react-firebase-chat/README.md

-# React Firebase Super Chat
+# React Firebase Chat

 A simple fullstack chat demo with React and Firebase.